blueyed/pytest/doc/en/warnings.rst

         assert api_v1() == 1

-Filters applied using a mark take precedence over filters passed on the command line or configured by the ``filterwarnings`` ini option.
+Filters applied using a mark take precedence over filters passed on the command line, or configured with the ``filterwarnings`` ini option.

 You may apply a filter to all tests of a class by using the ``filterwarnings`` mark as a class decorator or to all tests in a module by setting the ``pytestmark`` variable: